CatalystCode/corpus-to-graph-genomics/README.md

 ## Seamless Execution Across Execution Modes
 The first step in solving the **Continuous Deployment** problem - All services should be connected to the same repository, but each running different code.

-For that we used `app.js` as the entry point for all **Web Jobs** and environment variables to tell the current process which service should currently run.
-This looks something like this:
+For that `app.js` is used as the entry point for all **Web Jobs** and environment variables are used to indicate which service should currently run.
+This looks something like that:

 ```js
 var webJobName = process.env.PIPELINE_ROLE;